Russian missiles hit agriculture facility in Odesa - Ukraine's Air Force | Law-Order

 - Ukraine

-The extent of the damage was not immediately known and it was not clear what facility was hit.
-The Air Force said only that emergency services were on the site.
+"Fighter aircraft, anti-aircraft missile units, mobile fire groups and other means of attack were involved in repelling the air attack," the Air Force said.
+Odesa governor Oleh Kiper said on Telegram that a grain silo and agricultural fields were damaged in Berezivskiy district in the eastern part of the region.

+"Fortunately, there were no casualties," Kiper said.
 Reuters could not independently verify the report and there was no immediate comment from Russia.

 The entire territory of Ukraine was under air raid alerts for several hours.
 Ukraine last month announced a "humanitarian corridor" in the Black Sea to release ships trapped in its ports since the start of the war in February 2022 and to circumvent a de facto blockade after Russia abandoned a deal to let Kyiv export grain.